statnett/quick-xmltodict/README.md

 ```

 Be sure to run `poetry run maturin develop` after making changes to the Rust code.
+Add the `-r` flag for a release build (for example if you want to run benchmarks).

 It's recommended to install the pre-commit hooks:
 ```bash